daattali/beautiful-jekyll/_posts/2021-01-19-how-to-keep-your-laundry-routine-simple-for-busy-families.md

 1. [Minimizing our wardrobes](https://www.littlehouseliving.com/how-to-minimalize-childrens-clothing.html#:\~:text=If%20you%20really%20want%20to,fold%20them%20into%20each%20other.) to what we all needed and then some backups because we have children here, of course.
 They definitely need backup!
 I also developed a [capsule wardrobe](https://www.simplehomemom.com/simple-capsule-wardrobe-guide/) for myself.
 2. [Having a simple routine that even the kids could follow](https://www.kaplanco.com/ii/why-routines-are-important-for-infants-toddlers#:\~:text=1.,make%20their%20environment%20more%20predictable.).
 This is key.
 Our family is busy, given there are four kids, so simple is only going to work here and having a routine that flows nicely even when things get dropped a bit.

 Laundry is something that is a part of most of our lives, so creating simple routines that are doable and sustainable is so key if you’re looking to keep your laundry routine simple for your busy family.
 And!
-Make sure to listen to me chatting about keeping laundry simple for busy families in detail over at Minimalist Moms Podcast as well, which you can find here “Creating a Minimalist Laundry Routine”.
+Make sure to listen to me chatting about keeping laundry simple for busy families in detail over at [Minimalist Moms Podcast](https://www.minimalistmomspodcast.com/ep155-simplify-your-laundry-routine-with-kelly-briggs/) as well, which you can find [here](https://www.minimalistmomspodcast.com/ep155-simplify-your-laundry-routine-with-kelly-briggs/) “[Simplify Your Laundry Routine](https://www.minimalistmomspodcast.com/ep155-simplify-your-laundry-routine-with-kelly-briggs/)”.

 _Also catch the freebie: Create Your Simple Laundry Routine (ten questions to ask yourself to help you design yours).
 You can snag that_ [_HERE_](https://mailchi.mp/a5efd04962e4/simplelaundry)_._